ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 There are two different types of components inside {{ ydb-short-name }}.

-The first type components, or cache components, acts like caches, storing the last recently used data.
+The first type components, or cache components, acts like caches, for example storing the last recently used data.
 Each of cache components has minimum and maximum memory limit thresholds, allowing them to change their capacity dynamically based on current {{ ydb-short-name }} process consumption.

 The second type components, or activity components, allocate memory for specific activities, such as query execution or the [compaction](../../concepts/glossary.md#compaction) process.
 Each of activity components has a fixed memory limit.
 There is also an additional total memory limit for these activities, from which they attempt to consume the needed memory.

+Many other auxiliary components and processes operate alongside the {{ ydb-short-name }} process, consuming memory.
+Currently, these components do not have any memory limits.

 #### Cache components memory limits